WaylonChung/WebShareFilesViewTool/README.md

 # WebShareFilesViewTool
 WebShareFilesViewTool, a simple file sharing program on web.
 This program is deployed on a host in a local area network or public network.
 Clients can view shared files and download them through any browser.
-It supports folders.
+It supports folders.When downloading a folder, it will be automatically compressed.
+Access to files requires password verification.
+The  disk manager only needs to update the files in the samba shared folder to update the background files.
+The program will automatically index and generate a new file list.